paigeweber13/fine-hardware-visualization/README.md

  - how do we know port usage numbers make sense?

 ### Learning likwid
- - pinning threads is NOT optional.
-If you don't use cli, you need to do it
+ - pinning threads is NOT optional, but cli does it for you if you use it.
+   - failure to pin threads is what was giving me problems when specifying groups with environment variables

+### Exploration
+ - Shifted convolution to use direct likwid calls except to aggregate and print results
+ - For performance_monitor result printing: added ability to average results across core, because summing "port_usage" ratios doesn't really make sense
+   - I haven't looked at convolution now that I've made these changes because I want to verify them again with benchmark_likwid_vs_manual

 ## 2020-03-24 through 2020-04-09
 Main points: